KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 The author observed an apparent discrepancy between displayed subscriber count and public engagement signals.

-This is not treated as proof of artificial inflation without platform-level evidence.
+This is not treated as proof of artificial inflation without platform-side evidence.

 It is logged as an engagement-asymmetry datum: